 This plot shows the fax machine hitting a latitude mark, sending three lines of pure black, dramatically changing the sound.
 Three 1500-Hz beeps are sent, each with its white pip for sync, before the screech resumes on the white paper.

-All plots made with GRAM.EXE.
+All plots made with GRAM.EXE and Spectrum Lab.